dbos-inc/dbos-docs/docs/python/reference/contexts.md

 ) -> None
 ```

-Create and associate with this workflow an immutable event with key `key` and value `value`.
+Create and associate with this workflow an event with key `key` and value `value`.
+If the event already exists, update its value.
 Can only be called from within a workflow.
-Events are immutable and attempting to emit an event twice from a given workflow instance will error.

 **Parameters:**